 The Parish Council indicated that they had identified three oak trees that would need to be moved well before commencement of the works.
 Costs of which should be borne by CYC.

 There was a useful discussion about the impact of the scheme on Diamond Wood and the noise bund and the options available for them.
-Some of these options are going to be developed as part of the detailed design and the outcomes will be discussed during the formal consultation, which is expected to start in 2019.f
+Some of these options are going to be developed as part of the detailed design and the outcomes will be discussed during the formal consultation, which is expected to start in 2019.

+The potential for a noise barrier on the bridge was raised by the Parish Council.
+This would be investigated further.

+TC indicated that consultation on the outline designs would include alternative options for specific items eg. Noise fence or bund where viable.

 .